 I’ve been making these versatile Old Fashioned Jam Muffins since I was a little girl.
 These hearty treats are made with both whole wheat and white flour for added flavour and nutrition.
 Shredded coconut adds texture and flavour and the ribbon of your favourite jam turns them into a real treat.

-My late Mom would often make these Jam Muffins on cold winter afternoons after we came home from ice skating.
-They tasted so good with a mug of hot chocolate!
-They are also perfect for breakfast and could not be easier to make.
+When I was growing up in Canada, my Mom would often make these Jam Muffins on cold winter afternoons after we came home from ice skating.
+They tasted so good with a mug of hot chocolate.
+These days I enjoy them with a cup of coffee or tea any time of day.

 Mom used to use all whole wheat flour but I prefer the lighter texture achieved by using half whole wheat flour and half white.
-As for the jam, my Mom called these Cherry Coconut muffins, so the original recipe called for cherry jam.
-Her version was absolutely scrumptious.
-However, my husband is not keen on cherries.
-Over the years I have discovered that you can substitute absolutely any flavour of jam you like – I have yet to find one that isn’t delicious!
+The original recipe called for cherry jam and that is the only way Mom ever made them.
+The only problem?
+My husband is not keen on cherries.
+Luckily I discovered that you can substitute absolutely any flavour of jam you like.
+I have yet to find one that isn’t delicious!